Sources of fMRI signal fluctuations

 A Brief Research Plan (period is for 10 weeks):

-The first few weeks will involve becoming familiar with fMRI and learning relevant data analysis techniques.
-The remainder of the program will focus on analyzing fMRI and physiological signals, and preparing a final report and poster.
+The first couple of weeks will involve becoming familiar with fMRI and learning relevant data analysis techniques.
+The remainder of the program will focus on analyzing neuroimaging and physiological signals, and preparing a final report and poster.

 Name: Catie Chang